The Innocent (1993 film): Cast

-Release and reception
+Releases

 The film had a double world premiere in Berlin in English and German on 16 September 1993.
-It opened on 4 screens in the United Kingdom on 24 June 1994 and grossed £15,436 for the weekend.
+It opened on 4 screens in the United Kingdom on 24 June 1994.
+The movie was then withdrawn from circulation and held in studio quarantine, eventually receiving a limited theatrical release in the United States in September 1995 without advance screenings for critics.